OtravezMau17/ediam/READme.md

 - The South, which typically lags in clean tech, receives sufficient support to scale up.
 - The North maintains subsidies even with high `ρ`, showing that myopic preferences can still yield environmental benefits if complemented with the right tools.

-By contrast, in Scenario 14893, R&D support is limited or mistimed—highlighting the dangers of relying on normative values without concrete economic levers.
+By contrast, in Scenario 14893, R&D support is limited or mistimed, highlighting the dangers of relying on normative values without concrete economic levers.

 ## 6. Conclusions and Reflections